i Brazil's economic history

 The existence of appropriate strategies aimed at risk control, the adoption of procedures for their implementation, the definition of responsible persons, the incentives to report illegal practices and the possible sanctions imposed by the companies are all essential tools for companies that want to avoid financial, legal and reputational damage.
-Without a doubt, the adoption and enhancement of internal controls is the essential investment in corporate governance that players in the construction industry need.
+Without a doubt, the adoption and enhancement of internal controls is the essential investment in corporate governance that participants in the construction industry need.

 1 Júlio César Bueno is a partner at Pinheiro Neto Advogados.
-The information in this chapter was accurate as at June 2018.

 2 Covalence Ethical Ranking 2008, Ethical Quotation System Report, released on 20 January 2009.